 - B. Letter-Motions.
 Letter-motions may be filed via ECF if they comply with the S.D.N.Y.
 Local Rules and the S.D.N.Y.
 Electronic Case Filing Rules and Instructions.
 In particular, parties shall file as letter-motions all requests for adjournments, extensions, pre-motion conferences (including pre-motion conferences with respect to discovery disputes) and requests for a settlement conference. - C. Hand Deliveries.
 Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of 500 Pearl Street and may not be brought directly to Chambers.
 If the hand-delivered letter is urgent and requires the Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent package has arrived. - D. Docketing, Scheduling and Calendar Matters.
 For docketing, scheduling and calendar matters, call the Courtroom Deputy at (212) 805-0286 between 9:00 a.m. and 5:00 p.m.
 Other than for docketing, scheduling and calendar matters, telephone calls to Chambers are permitted only for urgent matters requiring immediate attention. - E. Faxes.
-Faxes are not permitted except with prior approval of Chambers, which will be granted only for good cause.
-If granted, the fax must not exceed five pages and must be submitted to Chambers at (212) 805-7998.
-All faxes must identify the person in Chambers who authorized the fax and copies must simultaneously be faxed or delivered to all parties.
-Do not follow with a hardcopy.
-Faxes sent without prior permission will not be read. - F. Service in Pro Se Cases.
+Faxes are not permitted except with prior approval of Chambers, which will be granted only for good cause. - F. Service in Pro Se Cases.
 In pro se cases, counsel must serve the pro se party with a paper copy of any document that is filed electronically and must separately file a proof of service with the Court. - G. Requests for Adjournments or Extensions of Time.
 All requests for adjournments or extensions of time must be filed on ECF as letter-motions.
 (If a request contains sensitive or confidential information, it may be submitted by .pdf e-mail in lieu of being filed electronically.)
 The letter-motion must state: (1) the original date(s); (2) the number of previous requests for adjournment or extension; (3) whether these previous requests were granted or denied; and (4) whether the adversary consents and, if not, the reasons given by the adversary for refusing to consent.
 If a conference must be rescheduled, counsel may propose alternative dates and the Court will try to accommodate that request.
 Absent good cause, any request for extension or adjournment shall be made at least 48 hours before the deadline or scheduled appearance.

-H. ECF.
+- H. ECF.
 In accordance with the Electronic Case Filing Rules and Instructions, counsel are required to register promptly as ECF filers and to enter an appearance in the case.
-The pertinent instructions are available on the Court website, athttps://nysd.uscourts.gov/electronic-case-filing.
+The pertinent instructions are available on the Court website, at https://nysd.uscourts.gov/electronic-case-filing.
 Counsel are responsible for updating their contact information on ECF, should it change, and they are responsible for checking the docket sheet regularly, regardless of whether they receive an ECF notification of case activity.
-For questions about ECF rules and procedures, please contact the ECF help desk at (212) 805-0800.
+For questions about ECF rules and procedures, please contact the ECF help desk at (212) 805-0800. - I. Confidential Matters: Any party seeking to provide the Court with confidential information via email must first call the Court to request permission to do so.